sampita/coding-challenge/README.md

   </p>

   <p>
-    Please host your code on Github and share the repo link via email to wgray@hirenimble.com and lauren@hirenimble.com.
+    Please host your code on Github (or something similar) and share the repo link via email to wgray@hirenimble.com and lauren@hirenimble.com.
+Good luck!
   </p>

 <!-- ABOUT THE PROJECT -->